-Use the DMAIC approach and VKS to collaborate with your end-users, create intelligent documentation, and continuously improve!
+Let’s explore how you can use the DMAIC approach and VKS to collaborate with your end-users, create intelligent documentation, and continuously improve your operations!

 Phase 1: Understand the Process

-Spend time on your shop floor and collaborate closely with people who work directly in or with the process.
-By taking the time to observe and interact with the operation, you will gain a keen understanding of the processes and procedures that are currently being performed.
+Spend time on your shop floor and collaborate closely with people who work directly with the process.
+By taking the time to observe and interact with the operation, you will understand the processes and procedures that are currently being performed.

 Talk with your operators.
-They have loads of practical and beneficial information on the strengths and weaknesses of an operation.
-Later, you’ll use what you’ve learned to make your work instructions accurate and valuable to the people who will use them.
+They have loads of practical and beneficial information on the strengths and weaknesses of the operations they are connected to.
+Later, you’ll use what you’ve learned to make SOPs accurate and valuable to the people who will use them.

 Phase 2: Understand the Audience